movebit/move/language/move-analyzer/design.md

 `scopes` is a stack of `Scope`.

-`scopes` works like function calls. push a frame on stack when you want call a function.
+`scopes` works like function calls.

+* push a frame on stack when you want call function.

-pop out a frame when function returns.
+* pop out a frame when function returns.

 For instance.
 ~~~